 To search for this information, you must do a driving records search.

 Have you ever had to search for criminal records of someone you know?
 How easy was it?
-Was your search online or did you have to make a phone call to the local courthouse? was the information you recieved correct?
+Was your search online or did you have to make a phone call to the local courthouse?
+Was the information you received correct?
 There are many reasons that folks look up criminal records, and your story may make it easier for others.

 Click here to post a comment